foundersandcoders/coursebook/documents/projects.md

    - Talk through the Why, What, How of your project
    - How did you split up the work?
    - How did you choose to pair?
-2. Briefly demo your website and explain how it conforms to your brief i.e. the user stories
+2. Briefly demo your project and explain how it conforms to your brief i.e. the user stories
 3. Walk us through your code.
 Emphasise the things you learned that were new to you, which the rest of your cohort could benefit from hearing about:
    - something you're proud of
    - something that you found really hard / struggled with